-Let a local guide take you to all the best city viewpoints and photo spots on this 3 hour Lisbon walking tour.
-This tour departs daily at 10 am from the heart of Lisbon in Rossio Square.
-For more detailed information and to book your ticket, click the link below.
+Let a local guide take you to all the best city viewpoints and photo spots on this highly rated 3 hour Lisbon walking tour.

 Getting to and from Lisbon Airport

-It’s the same price as a taxi service but slightly more convenient as you have the option to book ahead of time and know the driver will be waiting for you at the arrival’s hall.
+It’s the same price as a taxi service but more convenient as you can book ahead of time and know the driver will be waiting for you at the arrival’s hall.
 Find out more information and book your Lisbon Airport transfer here.

 2 Days in Lisbon – Day 1